ST10489984/ST10489984_assignment1/README.md

 Users can clear their selctions and inputs using a button which resets the meal suggestions and input fields.
 By doing so, it enhances the user experience by allowing the, to start over easily.

 - Error Handling
-The appp includes basic error handling to prompt users if the don't enter a time preference which ensures user are guided to provide the necessary input for generating suggestions.
+The app includes basic error handling to prompt users if the don't enter a time preference which ensures user are guided to provide the necessary input for generating suggestions.

 - User Feedback
 The app provides feedback to users through Toast messages when generating food suggestions or clearing options.
 That helps keep the user informed about their actions.